retr0nade/DSA-Algorithm-Visualizer/README.md

 # 🧠 DSA Playground – Algorithm Visualizer

-An interactive and responsive web app to **visualize sorting algorithms** step-by-step, built using **Javascript**, **HTML**, and **localStorage** for session persistence.
+An interactive and responsive web app to **visualize sorting algorithms** step-by-step, built using **Javascript**, **HTML**, and used **localStorage** for session persistence.
 This tool helps users understand the inner workings of key sorting techniques with colorful animations, real-time pseudocode, and complexity breakdowns.

 ## 🎯 Features